github/docs/content/codespaces/codespaces-reference/security-in-github-codespaces.md

 - **If you only have read access to the repository**: The token will only allow the code to be cloned from the source repository.
 If you attempt to push to a private repo where you only have read access, {% data variables.product.prodname_github_codespaces %} will prompt you to create a personal fork of the repository.
 The token will then be updated to have read/write access to the new personal fork.
 - **If you've authorized your codespace to access other repositories**: The token will be scoped for read or read/write access to the source repository and to any other repositories to which you've authorized access.
 For more information, see "[Managing access to other repositories within your codespace](/codespaces/managing-your-codespaces/managing-repository-access-for-your-codespaces#authorizing-requested-permissions)."

-An organization's administrators specify which repositories should be considered trusted.
-An admin can [choose to trust](/codespaces/managing-codespaces-for-your-organization/managing-access-and-security-for-your-organizations-codespaces) none, all, or some of the organization's repositories.
-A codespace can't have greater permissions to access resources than the person who created it, even if the organization administrator has granted access to all users and all repositories.

 ### Codespace connections